-Sarepta looks for the best and brightest partners to help us transform 21st century healthcare.
-We have a long history of collaborative strategic partnerships with top institutions and companies from around the world—all in service to accelerate our mission to rescue lives otherwise impacted or stolen by rare disease.
+Sarepta looks for the best and brightest collaborators to help us transform 21st century healthcare.
+We have a long history of strategic partnerships with top institutions and companies from around the world—all in service to accelerate our mission to rescue lives otherwise impacted or stolen by rare disease.

-The collaboration between Roche and Sarepta combines Sarepta’s leading gene therapy candidate for Duchenne muscular dystrophy (DMD) with Roche’s global reach, commercial presence and regulatory expertise to support the companies’ collective goal of accelerating access to SRP-9001 (AAVrh74.MHCK7.micro-dystrophin), Sarepta’s investigational gene therapy for DMD, to patients outside the United States.
+The collaboration between Roche and Sarepta combines Sarepta’s leading gene therapy candidate for Duchenne muscular dystrophy (DMD) with Roche’s global reach, commercial presence and regulatory expertise to support the companies’ collective goal of accelerating access to SRP-9001, Sarepta’s investigational gene therapy for DMD, to patients outside the United States.

 In addition to financial terms, Roche and Sarepta will equally share global development expenses and Sarepta retains all rights to SRP-9001 in the United States.